run-ai/docs/docs/developer/k8s-api/launch-job-via-yaml.md

 ```

 !!!
 Note
     * You can use either a regular `Job` or `RunaiJob`.
-The later is a Run:AI object which solves various Kubernetes Bugs and provides a better naming for multiple pods in Hyper-Parameter Optimization scenarios
+The latter is a Run:AI object which solves various Kubernetes Bugs and provides a better naming for multiple pods in Hyper-Parameter Optimization scenarios
     * Using `build` in the `priorityClassName` field is equivalent to running a job via the CLI with a '--interactive' flag.
-To run Train job, delete this line.
+To run a Train job, delete this line.
     * The [runai submit](../../Researcher/cli-reference/runai-submit.md) CLI command includes many more flags.
 These flags can be correlated with Kubernetes API functions and added to the YAML above.

 ### Using Fractional GPUs

-Jobs with Fractions requires a change in the above YAML.
+Jobs with Fractions require a change in the above YAML.
 Specifically, the limits section:

 ``` yaml